Career Definition for a Linux Programmer

 Computer Hardware Engineers

 Computer hardware engineers are usually employed by high-tech manufacturers, where they develop and troubleshoot a variety of cutting-edge circuit boards, processors and other devices and parts.
 Aspiring professionals usually pursue bachelor's degree programs in computer or electrical engineering; those approved by the Accreditation Board for Engineering and Technology (ABET) tend to carry more weight in the field.
-Based on information provided by the BLS, employment opportunities for computer hardware engineers are expected to increase by just 3% nationwide, or slower than average, between 2014 and 2024.
-In May 2015, the median yearly salary for a computer hardware engineer was $111,730.
+Based on information provided by the BLS, employment opportunities for computer hardware engineers are expected to increase by just 5% nationwide, or as fast as average, between 2016 and 2026.
+In May 2017, the median yearly salary for a computer hardware engineer was $115,120.

 Computer Systems Analysts

 Computer systems analysts are information technology experts who are responsible for researching and solving hardware and software problems for companies and organizations.
 Standard industry requirements include a bachelor's degree in computer science or a related technical field; a master's degree in business administration or computer science may be more appropriate for an advanced position.
-According to the BLS, computer systems analysts can look forward to a 21%, or much faster than average, increase in jobs nationwide through 2024.
-As of May 2015, the median annual salary for a computer systems analyst was $85,800.
+According to the BLS, computer systems analysts can look forward to a 9%, or average increase in jobs nationwide through 2026.
+As of May 2017, the median annual salary for a computer systems analyst was $88,270.